Station to Station (2021 film): Reception

-While Matt Cassidy of IndieEye found the film to be "a well-spun and twisty tale about relationships, trust and acceptance...and worthy of awards," specifically praising Bryant's ability to bring an ambitious and sprawling story with a large cast to the big screen in his debut film, he felt the film could have benefitted from more activity in the longer two-person scenes and fewer scenes utilizing handheld camera techniques.
+While Matt Cassidy of IndieEye found the film to be "a well-spun and twisty tale about relationships, trust and acceptance...and worthy of awards," specifically praising Bryant's ability to bring an ambitious and sprawling story with a large cast to the big screen in his debut film, he felt the film could have benefitted from more activity in its longer two-person scenes and fewer scenes utilizing handheld camera techniques.
 Cassidy noted his criticisms reflected "common indie film challenges," related to smaller crew sizes and budgets.